Jae-Hyun-Cha/cse15l-lab-reports/lab-report-3-week-5.md

 ## __Option 1 "grep -h"__

-"grep -h" command displays the matched lines, however it doesn't display the filename.
+- "grep -h" command displays the matched lines, however it doesn't display the filename.

+- _(First Version)_ By using the command "cd", we move into the "911report" file.
+Type command "grep -h", the text in "chapter-5.txt" file, and "chapter-5.txt".
+As the result below, it displays the matched line of text "path".

 ```
 [cs15lfa22df@ieng6-201]:911report:331$ grep -h  path chapter-5.txt